 Here are the main reasons people seek to expunge a criminal record and obtain an attorney to get it done even faster:

-In California, felonies can only be expunged if you served your prison sentence in one of the county jails.
+In California, expungement only applies to felonies if you successfully served your prison sentence in one of the county jails.
 If you served your time within a state prison, you are not eligible to have your record expunged.
 However, there are other options available, like obtaining a certificate of rehabilitation or applying for a pardon from the governor.

-Check with our Los Angeles expungement attorneys to learn if your felony conviction is eligible for dismissal.
+Check with our Los Angeles expungement attorneys to learn if your felony conviction is eligible for expungement.

 A criminal record can impact your life in many unexpected ways.
 Not only will you have to suffer the consequences of your conviction – fines, probation, community service, or jail time, there is typically also a residual effect associated with criminal convictions.